Monday through Friday

 So bear that in mind when researching your name. - things are not always as they seem.
 Etymology is not an exact science.
 Even authoritative sources are not necessarily authoritative sources.

 Many immigrants (particularly in the USA and maybe Canada) possibly have surnames resulting form this scenario or even where a group of people were subsequently renamed after the name of the village where the originated from (Lemke in Germany).

 Arguably a Customs Officer thought he needed to get home for dinner and thought he would process this unwieldy group of German immigrants quickly.
 Rather than go through the pain (for everyone) of establishing surnames it was easier to call everyone John Lemke.

 Even further back in history (history indeed repeating itself) with everybody invading everyone else property and lands, changing cultures, names and rules them marrying the women and starting all over.
 Think of all the intermixing cultures with invaders such as the Moors, Vandals, Goths, Greeks, Romans, Normans,….
 The list goes on

 So there you have at least one scenario about how family surnames can change in an instant or a whim.

 Who do you think you might be

-Notwithstanding the above your name is your name.
+Notwithstanding the above, your name is your name.
 And within reason you can decide how authentic your story is.
-Whatever you decide or find or can prove finding our anything about your past will likely be a fascinating an rewarding journey.
-Even if you are not particularly interested or nostalgic I believe we all have a wee bit of romanticism associated with our past and what it makes us today.
+Whatever you decide, find or can prove finding out anything about your past will likely be a fascinating and rewarding journey.
+Even if you are not particularly interested or nostalgic we all have a wee bit of romanticism associated with our past and what it makes us today.